kailash-manasarovar/statement/docs/timeline/2023/july.md

 - I mean, God only knows, but he was suicidal and had made a few attempts on his own life.
 - Could he have been another victim of the suicide-manipulation tech, a bit of a toughie?
 - He was, apparently, terribly rich and the daughter was his, apparently.
-- But, of course, it could have all been BS.
+- But, of course, it could have all been BS... apart from what she told me about the dad dying, I believe.
+- God, when I think about how much money they were spending on running after me, checking up on me... and Bali was still a year away!

 ### First letter to Concha